cckao/depthimage_to_laserscan/README.md

 * /scan

 ###Input topics
-Topics above will be subscribed only if /scan is subscribed.
+Topics below will be subscribed only if /scan is subscribed.

 * /camera/depth/compressed
 * /camera/camera_info